EmaSuriano/ollama-ci-demo/README.md

 ## 🌟 Project Overview

-Every day at midnight UTC, this project:
+Every Monday at 00:00, this project:

 1. Uses GitHub Actions to run Ollama with the Llama3.2 model
 2. Generates a new inspirational phrase